 - Stabilize client and situation.

-- Plan for next steps and follow up as need.
+- Plan for next steps and follow up as needed.

-Students who are not in immediate crisis are encouraged to make an initial appointment for personal counselling.
-We attempt to see students as soon as possible but during our busiest time there may be up to a two week wait before counselling can begin.
+Students not in immediate crisis are encouraged to make an initial appointment for personal counselling.
+We attempt to see students as soon as possible, but during our busiest time, there may be up to a two-week wait before counselling can begin.

 Follow up: What You Can Expect From Us After Referring A Student

-Due to our policy of maintaining confidentiality for our clients, unless the client gives us consent to speak with you, we will be unable to tell you anything about our contact with the student you have referred, including whether the student actually met with us.
-We recognize that this can be frustrating for the referring individual who understandably wants to know that the student referred is receiving care.
+Due to our policy of maintaining confidentiality for our clients, unless the client gives us consent to speak with you, we will be unable to tell you anything about our contact with the student you have referred, including whether the student met with us.
+We recognize that this can be frustrating for the referring individual, who understandably wants to know that the student referred is receiving care.
 However, in order for students to feel comfortable using our services, we must maintain confidentiality in all but a few situations where we are legally and/or ethically obliged to break that confidentiality.
-Of course there are instances when students want us to be able to speak with the person who referred them or to contact someone else in the York community about their situation.
-In such cases, the student signs a consent form authorizing us to release information and then we are able to discuss aspects of the student’s situation with a third party.